sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure.md

 - Load country boundaries from ADM_012.gpkg (world boundaries at 3 levels).
 Includes ISO3 code related to country name.
 	- The whole gpkg is 1.5 Gb, for now I have a SAR-only version loaded.
 Would be good to have a way to get only the required ISO from main gpkg.
+	- Alternatively, we could API-request ADM via https://www.geoboundaries.org/api.html, however the quality of the layers is mixed!
+          Some mismatch among different levels boundaries, different years update, etc.

 - Load population from WorldPop API according to ISO3 code: